Christian-Me/node-red-contrib-homie-convention/readme.md

 ----------|------------
 MQTT host | IP address of the broker
 MQTT port | Port number
+Username | username to access the broker
+Password | password to get access
-root topic | root topic, should not be changed
+Encryption | set SSL/TLS encryption if available root topic | root topic, should not be changed
 Homie name | name to identify this instance of Node-RED Device name | name of this device / configuration